 3. Purpose: Reorienting Knowledge, Ethics, and Creation

 The purpose of adopting a quantum perception of reality is not merely explanatory but orientational.
-It restructures how knowledge, agency, and responsibility are understood
+It restructures how knowledge, agency, and responsibility are understood.

 1. Epistemic Purpose